Submit your State Park photos for DNR contest

 Photography skills on point?
-Here's you chance to prove it.
+Here's your chance to prove it.
 The Indiana DNR and Indiana State Parks are collecting photos for their fall color photo contest.
 The contest coincides with the celebration of this year’s centennial of Indiana State Parks.
 And there's a perk, they're giving away a lot of prizes.

 Prizes include 100 one-day state park passes, a souvenir centennial pin, a state parks annual entrance pass, annual lake permit, horse permit or off-road cycling permit and the grand prize — a $100 State Park Inns gift card.
 Here’s how to participate: